 Before the round

 Teams will begin training before the first and second round.
 Coaches may work with their technical mentors to provide more advanced training to their teams.
-Additional materials for the competition will be made available to team coaches directly.

 All teams should make sure that they have the hardware, software, and network capabilities required to compete successfully.
 As the goal of the program is to have as many teams as possible competing, technical requirements are kept to a minimum.